How Many Calories to Burn a Day

 • Super active (physical job + training twice/day): BMR × 1.9

-To achieve your weight goals, consider creating a calorie deficit or surplus.
+To achieve your weight goals, you must consider creating a calorie deficit or surplus.
 Burning more calories than you consume leads to weight loss, while consuming more calories than you burn results in weight gain.
-If you want to lose weight, aim for a calorie deficit of 500–750 calories per day, which can lead to a gradual weight loss of 0.5 to 1 kg per week.
-For weight gain, increase your intake by 250–500 calories per day above your TDEE.
-For weight maintenance, aim to match your energy intake with your total energy expenditure.

 Several key factors influence how many calories you burn each day:

-• Age: As you get older, your metabolism naturally slows down, affecting your calorie burn.
+• Age: As you get older, your metabolism naturally slows down, primarily due to a natural decline in muscle mass (sarcopenia) and hormonal changes [2].

-• Weight and Height: Your weight and height play a role in determining your resting metabolic rate.
+• Weight and Height: A larger body mass requires more energy (calories) to function at rest, playing a role in determining your resting metabolic rate.

 • Activity Level: The more active your lifestyle, the more calories you will burn throughout the day.

 Even if you don’t engage in structured exercise, your daily activities can contribute significantly to your overall calorie burn.
-Walking, doing household chores, and working at your job all require energy and help you burn calories throughout the day.
-On average, a moderately active person may burn around 2,000 calories from their daily activities combined.
+Activities like walking, doing household chores, and working at your job all require energy.
 The exact number of calories burned will depend on factors such as your body weight, age, and the intensity and duration of your activities.

 Calories Burned in 30 Minutes

-The table below shows the approximate number of calories burned in 30 minutes for various activities:
+The table below shows the approximate number of calories burned in 30 minutes for various activities for an average adult weighing 150 pounds (68 kg) [5]:

-Keep in mind that these are estimates, and the actual number of calories burned may vary based on factors, such as your weight, age, and the intensity of the activity.
+Keep in mind that these are estimates, and the actual number of calories burned will vary based on your precise body weight, the intensity, and the duration of the activity [5].

 Conclusion

 There is no one-size-fits-all answer to how many calories you should burn daily.
-It depends on your health goals, body composition, and lifestyle.
-A healthy guideline is to aim for 300–500 calories burned through activity each day and engage in at least 150 minutes of moderate-intensity exercise per week, as recommended by health authorities.
+It depends entirely on your specific health goals, body composition, and lifestyle.
+A healthy guideline is to aim for at least 150 minutes of moderate-intensity or 75 minutes of vigorous-intensity physical activity per week, as recommended by the Centers for Disease Control and Prevention (CDC) and other leading health authorities [1].
 Whether your goal is weight loss, maintenance, or gain, the key lies in balancing energy intake with output while prioritising nutrient-rich foods and regular physical movement.
-As always, consult a registered dietitian or healthcare provider for personalised guidance.
+For a truly personalized and safe plan, always consult a registered dietitian or healthcare provider.

 Frequently Asked Questions (FAQs)